vmware-archive/tgik/CODE-OF-CONDUCT.md

-# Heptio TGIK Community Code of Conduct
+# TGIK Community Code of Conduct

 ## Contributor Code of Conduct